membermatters/MemberMatters/README.md

 this, the webpack dev server has been setup to proxy all requests to `/api` to `localhost:8000` so you'll need to make sure the django dev server is running there.

-### Vue.js frontend
+### Vue.js JavaScript frontend
-Please see the [readme](https://github.com/membermatters/MemberMatters/blob/master/frontend/README.md) file inside the `frontend` folder.
+Please see the [readme](frontend/README.md) file inside the `frontend` folder.
 This folder contains all of the source code and other assets needed by the frontend.

-### Django backend
+### Django Python backend
-Please see the [readme](https://github.com/membermatters/MemberMatters/blob/master/memberportal/README.md) file inside the `memberportal` folder.
+Please see the [readme](memberportal/README.md) file inside the `memberportal` folder.
 This folder contains all of the source code and other assets needed by the backend.